sbabic/swupdate/doc/source/roadmap.rst

 Back-end: support for generic down-loader
 -----------------------------------------

-SWUpdate in down-loader mode works as one-shot: it simply try to download a SWU from a URL.
+SWUpdate in down-loader mode works as one-shot: it simply tries to download a SWU from a URL.
 For simple applications, it could be moved into `suricatta` to detect if a new version is available before downloading and installing.

 Back-end: support for Mender
 ----------------------------

-There was several discussion how to make a stronger collaboration between different update solution and a proposal discussed previously is to use SWUpdate as client to upgrade from a Mender server, see `BOF at ELCE 2017 <https://elinux.org/images/0/0c/BoF_secure_ota_linux.pdf>`_
+There were several discussions how to make a stronger collaboration between different update solution and a proposal discussed previously is to use SWUpdate as client to upgrade from a Mender server, see `BOF at ELCE 2017 <https://elinux.org/images/0/0c/BoF_secure_ota_linux.pdf>`_